Louise Currie Wilmot: Navy career

 Wilmot retired in 1994.
 She was the highest ranking female Naval officer at that time.

 Awards and decorations

 Wilmot's decorations include the Navy Distinguished Service Medal, the Defense Superior Service Medal, the Legion of Merit (with three gold stars), the Meritorious Service Medal, and the Joint Services Commendation Medal.

 Education

 Wilmot earned a master's degree from George Washington University in 1978 and was recognized with the GW Alumni Association's Distinguished Alumni Award in 1994.

 Post-navy career

 Following retirement Wilmot joined Catholic Relief Services as deputy executive director of public outreach.

-Wilmot's personal papers are kept by the Special Collections and Archives Department of the United States Naval Academy.
+Wilmot's papers are kept by the Special Collections and Archives Department of the United States Naval Academy.